JakubStats/GOF_for_CR_models/README.md

 NOTES
 -------------------------------------------------------------------------------

-The code was developed and tested in R (version 4.x).
+The code was developed and tested in R (version 4.6.0).

 The custom functions contained in:

   CR_GOF_Functions.R

-prepare capture-recapture data under the partial likelihood framework and provides helper functions used throughout the analyses.
+which prepares capture-recapture data under the partial likelihood framework.
+For additional details, see Web Appendix B.

 -------------------------------------------------------------------------------
 CONTACT